 3-Day Ubud Itinerary – Touring Bali’s Cultural Center

-Ubud is the cultural capital and heart of Bali, so it’s a great place to base yourself when exploring the island!
+Ubud is the cultural capital and heart of Bali, so it’s a must for your itinerary.
+It also happens to be a great place to base yourself while exploring the island!

 This 3-day Ubud itinerary will guide you through some of the top highlights of the area, starting in the town center and then branching out to nearby villages with waterfalls, temples, and rice terraces.

 You can click the links for more information on each of these activities as you go!

 About This Ubud Itinerary

 To give some background on this Ubud itinerary, my wife is Balinese and we always stay in Bali between our other travels.
 It’s her home, and my second home, so we’ve spent countless days exploring the island.